 He retained his title as a commander but ended his working life as an onshore navy warehouse storekeeper, due, I presume, to his history of ill-health.
 A panel of medical experts had previously recommended that he be given a land-based position.
 It was a significant role change for the proud senior commander who could be critical in his assessment of others, including the British Admiralty at Bombay.
 His claims about the Navy’s fleet in India being under-resourced were fair but they would not have been universally well received.

 It has to be noted that the Tigris arrived and anchored off Mer on the morning of 28th July 1836 and left early the following morning.
-Most of her crew had contact with Mer islanders on board the brig.
-During that time, the islanders clearly made every effort to be attentive, respectful and friendly, with only a small child receiving a scolding from his father and banishment from the brig, for concealing a silver spoon.
-Igglesden and Kempthorne were among those who went ashore for a lengthy time to distribute trinkets and other gifts but they gave them to whoever happened to be on the beach at the time.
+Most of its crew had contact with Mer islanders on board the brig.
+During that time, the islanders clearly made every effort to be attentive, respectful and friendly, with only a small child receiving a scolding from his father and banishment from the brig, for taking and concealing a silver spoon.
+Igglesden and Kempthorne were among those who went ashore for a time to distribute trinkets and other gifts but they gave them to whoever happened to be on the beach at the time.
 None of the recipients had been directly involved in rescuing and protecting the two survivors from the Charles Eaton and this did create resentment.

 For two days after leaving Mer the collective attention of the ship’s company focused on navigating through a terrifying maze of reefs, rocks and low sandy isles, before meeting up with the Isabella on the 31st of July.
 Lewis, Igglesden and his officers interviewed the still-confusing ship’s boy, John Ireland, but his responses were garbled to the point of hysteria and less reliable than those obtained at Sydney by Captain (later Admiral) P. P. King.
 Nevertheless, if there was any value in the Tigris mission it was probably this interview.
 Ireland had witnessed an horrific sequence of events and apart from sharing the details with little William, had barely spoken about them to anyone for two years.
 Surrounded by fellow Englishmen armed only with kind eyes, sympathetic words and poised pens he was finally able to express his pent-up emotions in what must have been, for him, a cathartic release.

-After a day visit to Wednesday Island to ask questions, obtain a few unhelpful responses and hand out more trinkets in an awkward display of unwanted bonhomie, the Tigris finally left the strait and was off Cape Croker on the night of the 6th August when she was grounded on a submerged coral rock and lost her rudder.
+After a day visit to Wednesday Island to ask questions, obtain a few unhelpful responses and hand out more trinkets in an awkward display of unwanted bonhomie, the Tigris finally left the strait and was off Cape Croker on the night of the 6th August when it was grounded on a submerged coral rock and lost its rudder.
 The rudderless brig was nevertheless safely navigated to Raffles Bay the following day and remained there for 10 days while a replacement rudder was built from local timber.

 The commander and first lieutenant primarily had contact with two male mainland Aborigines at Raffles Bay called Wellington and Waterloo, who had been regular visitors to the former British settlement.
 They saw no women or children, or any family groupings.
 We pay some attention to the Tigris stories now because they visited the Torres Strait and the northern coast of Australia at a time when their inhabitants were beginning ‘first contact’ with Europeans.
-Visitors prepared to chronicle and publish even a little about the natives’ still largely untouched culture and languages were rare so their contributions do have some minor value.
-The Raffles Bay settlement in particular was so short lived that only one illustration of the local Aborigines has survived (see below).
+Visitors prepared to chronicle and publish even a little about the natives’ still largely untouched cultures and languages were rare so their contributions do have some minor value.
+The Raffles Bay settlement in particular was so short lived that only one illustration of the local Aborigines dating from that period has survived (see below).